-It’s easy to get overwhelmed with information and advice — should you focus on making splashy signage, talking to potential leads at an industry event, or developing an exclusively digital strategy?
+It’s easy to get overwhelmed with information and advice.
+Should you focus on making splashy signage, talking to potential leads at an industry event, or developing an exclusively digital strategy?

 There are several main differences between inbound and outbound marketing.
 Outbound marketing involves proactively reaching out to consumers to get them interested in a product.
 By contrast, inbound marketing centers on creating and distributing content that draws people into your website.

 Outbound marketing typically has a more aggressive, wide-sweeping approach, with the expectation that at least some people will convert.
 Inbound marketing is usually more subtle and focuses on convincing a particular group of individuals to make a purchase over time.

-They begin by searching for products, services, or content to fulfill a need or solve a problem.
+They begin by searching for products and services, or content to fulfill a need and solve a problem.
 As such, your content should explain how your products or services will resolve their issues, answer key questions in their niche industry, or satisfy their needs.

 Each of these content pieces can also serve as a way to differentiate your product from the competition.
 Embed product comparisons, amazing testimonials, competitive pricing, and outstanding reviews into your podcast, social media posts, or reports.

-The first organic result will be a blog outlining the top 10 marketing platforms in a clear, unbiased way.
-After reading the blog post, they might want to learn more about digital marketing.
+The first organic result may be a blog outlining the top 10 marketing platforms in a clear, unbiased way.
+After reading the post, they might want to learn more about digital marketing.

-Conveniently, the end of the blog has a link to encourage them to sign up for an upcoming webinar to learn more about a new digital marketing strategy.
+Conveniently, the end of the blog has a link to encourage them to sign up for an upcoming webinar, to learn more about a new digital marketing strategy.
 They click the link, then enter their name and email address to access the content.
-The site stores their contact information and tracks whether or not they attend the webinar.
+The site then stores their contact information and tracks whether or not they attend the webinar.

 Once they attend the webinar, they might wonder if any companies successfully implemented the strategy that was discussed.
-Right on cue, the vendor will send them a follow-up email containing case studies that show how one of their competitors effectively used digital marketing to achieve a huge ROI.
+Right on cue, the vendor will send them a follow-up email, containing case studies that show how one of their competitors effectively used digital marketing to achieve a huge ROI.

 There are several benefits to inbound marketing that can help you determine if it’s the right strategy for your company:

-- Inbound marketing is non-invasive — prospects can read your blog posts or attend a webinar on their own time.
+✓ Inbound marketing is non-invasive.
+Prospects can read your blog posts or attend a webinar on their own time.

-- Inbound marketing is quantifiable 一 you can tie each part of your strategy to a metric that gets monitored over time.
+✓ Inbound marketing is quantifiable.
+You can tie each part of your strategy to a metric that gets monitored over time.

-Outbound marketing sends a message to a massive amount of people in the hopes of making a sale.
+Outbound marketing sends a message to a huge amount of people, in the hopes of making a sale.
 This strategy is rooted in the thought that the larger the group you message to, the larger the return.

 Frequently, consumers are not even aware of or looking for the product that’s being advertised.
 Prospects could be watching TV or perusing a website and be interrupted by an ad illustrating why they should buy a certain product.